nicksettoon/the-forest/what-is-this.md

     - Header 1 is prolly one of the main ideas of the page
   - If the creator of this garden, specifically paid attention to that structure when writing their ideas, [what would they be capable of?](the-system.md)

-# Node 1: header

-  Node 1.1: sentence

-## Node 2: header

-    Node 2.1: Dame Codeblock

-### Node 3: header

-  Node 3.1: list
-  + Node 3.1.1: sentence
-    + Node 3.1.1.2: sentence
-  + Node 3.1.2: sentence
-  + Node 3.1.3: sentence
-    + Node 3.1.3.1: sentence

-#### Node 4: header

-  Node 4.1: ordered list
-  1. Node 4.1.1: sentence
-  2. Node 4.1.2: sentence
-    1. Node 4.1.2.1: sentence
-      1. Node 4.1.2.1.1: sentence
-      2. Node 4.1.2.1.2: sentence
-  3. Node 4.1.3: sentence
-  4. Node 4.1.4: sentence
-    1. Node 4.1.4.1: sentence
-    2. Node 4.1.4.2: sentence
-      1. Node 4.1.2.1: sentence
-      2. Node 4.1.2.2: sentence
-      3. Node 4.1.2.3: sentence

-##### Node 5: header

-  Node 5.1: sentence

-  Node 5.2: Lord Blockquote himself, master of all domains
-  > Node 5.2.1: sentence
-  > Node 5.2.2: sentence + link
-  > Node 5.2.3: sentence

-###### Node 6: header

-  Node 6.1: bold link
-  Node 6.2: italic sentence

-# A Boquet of Words
+> # Node 1: header
+>
+> Node 1.1: sentence
+>
+> ## Node 2: header
+>
+>     Node 2.1: Dame Codeblock
+>
+> ### Node 3: header
+>
+> Node 3.1: list
+>
+> - Node 3.1.1: sentence
+>   - Node 3.1.1.2: sentence
+> - Node 3.1.2: sentence
+> - Node 3.1.3: sentence
+>   - Node 3.1.3.1: sentence
+>
+> #### Node 4: header
+>
+> Node 4.1: ordered list
+>
+>   1. Node 4.1.1: sentence
+>   2. Node 4.1.2: sentence
+>     1. Node 4.1.2.1: sentence
+>       1. Node 4.1.2.1.1: sentence
+>       2. Node 4.1.2.1.2: sentence
+>   3. Node 4.1.3: sentence
+>   4. Node 4.1.4: sentence
+>     1. Node 4.1.4.1: sentence
+>     2. Node 4.1.4.2: sentence
+>       1. Node 4.1.2.1: sentence
+>       2. Node 4.1.2.2: sentence
+>       3. Node 4.1.2.3: sentence
+>
+> ##### Node 5: header
+>
+> Node 5.1: sentence
+>
+> Node 5.2: Lord Blockquote himself, master of all domains
+> > Node 5.2.1: sentence
+> > Node 5.2.2: sentence + link
+> > Node 5.2.3: sentence
+>
+> ###### Node 6: header
+>
+> Node 6.1: bold link
+> Node 6.2: italic sentence

+## 4|  A Boquet of Words

 - These objects, nested in a graph like structure, provides a common canvas on which to organize ideas.
+- This is just another form of social media.
+  - One where you place ideas in their place the way you see them and share them with others.
   - Every social media platform is just a different way for people to organize ideas.
     - Playlists on Youtube and Tiktok
     - Albums on Instagram
     - Posts and threads on Reddit
     - Hashtags on Twitter
     - Stories on Snapchat
     - Servers on Discord
     - Articles on news websites
     - Menus on restaurant websites
     - They are all just graphs of nodes, linked together just like this.
       - The user interface of the app obscures your view of the datastructure in order to make it easier for you to browse.
-- This is just another form of social media.
-  - One where you place ideas in their place the way you see them and share them with others.
-  - Deliberate thought, shared the way you see things.
-  - Shared directly from the system you use to take notes.
+- This is a system for deliberate thought; sharing the way you see things, directly from the system you use to take notes.
 - Building and sharing these gardens is an exercise I'm sure hundreds of thousands of people could benefit from.

 [//begin]: # "Autogenerated link references for markdown compatibility"